Money Management

 • Employer Contributions: Many employers offer matching contributions to their employees’ 401(k) plans, which can help you save more for retirement.
 Some employers may also offer profit-sharing contributions or other incentives to encourage employees to save.

-• Contribution Limits: 401(k) plans have high contribution limits, which allows you to save more for retirement than you would be able to with other types of retirement accounts, such as IRA.
+• Contribution Limits: 401(k) plans have high contribution limits, which allows you to save more for retirement than you would be able to with other types of retirement accounts, such as IRAs.

 • Automatic Contributions: Many 401(k) plans allow you to set up automatic contributions from your paycheck, which makes it easier to save for retirement without having to think about it.